bootstrap-for-ember/bootstrap-for-ember/app/templates/showcase/show_components/wizard.md

 ## Programatically Created Wizard

-Creating a wizard programatically should be used if rendering a Wizard is based on some action such as a button click, for example, a modal can be rendered by pressing a button that will render a Wizard within a modal as the example shown below:
+Creating a wizard programmatically should be used if rendering a Wizard is based on some action such as a button click, for example, a modal can be rendered by pressing a button that will render a Wizard within a modal as the example shown below:

 <div class="bs-example">
     {{bs-button title="Start Wizard" type="primary" clicked="createWizard"}}